LCRoysterproject/oysterproject/index.md

 ### Oyster Sampling

 Oyster sampling is all surveyed near and along Lone Cabbage Reef.
 Surveys are conducted using quadrats, transects, and counts.
-Data for these surveys is currently being analysized.
+Data for these surveys is currently being analyzed.

 <img src="pic/IMG_2381.jpg" width="40%"> <img src="pic/IMG_2462.jpg" width="40%">